VladM4526/react-js-mobile-menu-tutorilal/README.md

 # Information about repository
 You can change code and improve feel free :)
-Don't forget subscribe on channel [PicsWorld](https://www.youtube.com/@picsworldstudio/featured) And also you can find tutorial this project on my youtube channel: [React app to the next level with React Router pages](https://youtu.be/lnKl6je63U0)
+Don't forget subscribe on channel [PicsWorld](https://www.youtube.com/@picsworldstudio/featured) And also you can find tutorial this project on my youtube channel: [How to create mobile menu in React app Tutorial](https://youtu.be/lnKl6je63U0)

 # Getting Started with Create React App